nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/packages-guide.md

 ### `game-mode`

 GameModes are Like `script` but you can only load one `game-mode` package at once.
+They are defined in the `game_mode` entry of Config.toml.

 They are used when you are creating full games which cannot be loaded with other full games packages.